Pharyngitis - viral

 - Tender swollen lymph nodes in the neck

 Exams and Tests

-It is important to avoid antibiotics when a sore throat is due to a viral infection.
+It is important NOT to take antibiotics when a sore throat is due to a viral infection.
 The antibiotics will not help.
-Using them to treat viral infections helps strengthen bacteria to become resistant to antibiotics.
+Using them to treat viral infections helps bacteria become resistant to antibiotics.

-In some sore throats (such as infectious mononucleosis), the lymph nodes in the neck may become extremely swollen.
-They may be treated with anti-inflammatory drugs, such as prednisone.
+With some sore throats (such as those caused by infectious mononucleosis ), the lymph nodes in the neck may become very swollen.
+Your provider may prescribe anti-inflammatory drugs, such as prednisone, to treat them.

 Symptoms usually go away within a week to 10 days.

 Make an appointment with your provider if symptoms last longer than expected, or do not improve with self-care.
 Always seek medical care if you have a sore throat and have extreme discomfort or difficulty swallowing or breathing.

 Most sore throats cannot be prevented because the germs that cause them are in our environment.
 However, always wash your hands after contact with a person who has a sore throat.
 Also avoid kissing or sharing cups and eating utensils with people who are sick.